e-mission/e-mission-docs/docs/dev/back/adding_a_new_data_type.md

 # Adding a New Data Type
 ---

 More advanced users may want to collect new types of data.
-The app currently stores data in a local sqlite database and pushes it to the server:
-- at the end of every trip (on iOS)
+The app currently stores data in a local sqlite database and pushes it to the server at the end of every trip, and potentially every hour (if there is unpushed data).
-- every hour (on both android and iOS)

 This document outlines the steps to save a new datastructure to the phone buffer and have it show up in the timeseries object of the server.